Day 17: Table Mountain, Penguins, Poaching, and the Complicated Beauty of the Cape

 We arrived in Zimbabwe to an airport entry scene that was immediately joyful: a male singing group in traditional dress performing in the arrivals area — very Ladysmith Black Mambazo energy, and a lovely welcome.

 My dual-entry visa worked perfectly, but there was some real visa drama in our group.
 Theresa had paid $70 for hers, only to learn it was single-entry — meaning she’ll have to pay another $70 when we cross again.
 Other folks had other issues.
 Mike got a single entry and was told that was “enough” (though it means he will need to pay another $30 tomorrow).
 Janice had gotten this accidentally when she got her online one.
-Mary, and Brigitte and Jean-Marie had all used the “OAT strongly suggested” company that got the visas for you – which cost I believe they said like $100 each.
+Mary, and Brigitte and Jean-Marie had all used the “OAT strongly suggested” company that got the visas for you – which cost I believe they said like $100 each direction.
 Craziness.

 Abe had thought I might need to adjust by $5 (since the old dual-entry visas ($45) are gone and the KAZA Univisa is now the main option ($50)), but… nope!
 Got through swimmingly.